Notes on Computational Social Media Research

 - Data Collection: TikTok (External): Link to the Zeeschuimer & 4CAT manual for TikTok provided by the digital methods initiative.

-- Text as Data: Provides an overview of using text as a data source in computational social science.
+- 🚀 Text as Data and Data Organization: Provides an overview of using text as a data source in computational social science.
 It differentiates between structured and unstructured data, emphasizing the complexity of processing unstructured language data.

 - Gold Standard Validation: This chapter emphasizes the importance of validation in computational social media analysis, focusing on external validation through non-expert annotations using LabelStudio for creating gold standard data.
 It discusses developing an annotation manual and setting up a Label Studio project for text data annotation, highlighting the iterative nature of manual development and the importance of clear, consistent guidelines.